diaghilev/under-the-radar/README.md

 Possible Next Step: User input determines the query sent to Twitter API.

-Link here: [Put link here]

 ### Project Files
-- app

 - main.py - The main ETL script.
     - Fetches data from the Twitter API
     - Saves data to a JSONL file
     - Creates dataset & table in BigQuery
     - Loads the data to BigQuery
 - tweets.jsonl - The JSONL file that stores tweets.
 - apikey.json - Stores Google Cloud credentials (not version controlled)
 - config.ini - Stores Twitter API credentials (not version controlled)
-    - Add files here.

 ### Workflow